petrvanblokland/DesignDesignSpace/Site.md

 * Design a gridded page or a scripted infographic
 * Draw a couple of <a href="http://typecooker.com" target="External">TypeCooker</a> words with feedback;
 * Write code for a DrawBot animation;
-* Examine how to select one of the above.
+* Examining how to select one of them can be a design project in itself.
+*
 <a name="oneMonth"></a>
 ### What can you do in 1 month?
 A selection of the example topics below.
 Or one of your own?